EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-why-is-polo-ralph-lauren-so-expensive.md

 ### **Brand Protection**

-The company aggressively protects its trademarks and logos, even winning legal battles to prevent other brands from using similar names or designs[3][5].
+The company aggressively protects its trademarks and logos, even winning legal battles to prevent other brands from using similar names or designs.
 This ensures that the Polo Ralph Lauren name remains unique and valuable.

 ---